GilbertRyan1/small-multimodal-language-model/README.md

 ## Loading Adapters from Google Drive

 Six LoRA adapters are required for inference.
-These are provided in a Google Drive folder:
+These are provided to you seperately in a Google Drive folder:

 ```
 multi-modality_adapter/